tarwn/lessthandot-hugo/blogs/content/posts/2012-05-07-petapoco-mapping-related-objects.md

 ### Dynamics

 Of course PetaPoco also handles dynamics, however this is limited to outputting a single object to represent the results.
-This works well if we wanted to present a report view of the data and didn&#8217;t have any column names that repeat:
+This works well if we wanted to present a report view of the data and didn't have any column names that repeat:

 ```csharp
 public void SelectWithDynamics() {